huggingface/text-embeddings-inference/README.md

 #### Text Embeddings

-Text Embeddings Inference currently supports Nomic, BERT, CamemBERT, XLM-RoBERTa models with absolute positions, JinaBERT model with Alibi positions and Mistral, Alibaba GTE, Qwen2 models with Rope positions, and MPNet.
+Text Embeddings Inference currently supports Nomic, BERT, CamemBERT, XLM-RoBERTa models with absolute positions, JinaBERT model with Alibi positions and Mistral, Alibaba GTE, Qwen2 models with Rope positions, MPNet, and ModernBert.

 Below are some examples of the currently supported models: